Collision-induced torque mediates transition of chiral dynamic patterns formed by active particles: Model and method

 We consider $N$ SPPs, which are located at ${\bm x}_j =(x_j,y_j)$ ($j=1, 2, \cdots, N$) and have intrinsic polarity ${\bm q}_j=(\cos \theta_j, \sin \theta_j)$ \cite{Hiraiwa14}, in a regular rectangle space with periodic boundaries in two dimensions \cite{Hiraiwa19,Hiraiwa20,Hayakawa20,tanida2020gliding}.
 We assume that locations and polarity directions of SPPs ($j=1, 2, \cdots, N$) obey

 and

 respectively, with ${\bm q}_j^{\perp}=(-\sin \theta_j, \cos \theta_j)$.
-Equation (\ref{eq:vdyn}) assumes the over-damped dynamics, and each object moves along the polarity ${\bm q}_j$ with a constant velocity $v_0$ \cite{Hiraiwa14} in the absence of volume exclusion interactions.
-SPPs mechanically interact with each other by the volume exclusion
+Equation (\ref{eq:vdyn-maintext}) assumes the over-damped dynamics, and each object moves along the polarity ${\bm q}_j$ with a constant velocity $v_0$ \cite{Hiraiwa14} in the absence of volume exclusion interactions.
+The volume exclusion, by which two SPPs mechanically interact with each other, is implemented by